 HE 1.1 Code Compliance.
-The City will continue its proactive and reactive efforts to preserve residential neighborhoods, encourage good property management practices, and minimize physical deterioration of existing housing units through compliance with zoning and building, and maintenance standards.
+The City will continue its proactive and reactive efforts to preserve residential neighborhoods, encourage good property management practices, and minimize physical deterioration of existing housing units through compliance with zoning-and, building-, and maintenance standards.
 When code violations or deferred maintenance of these standards are confirmed to exist, property owners and tenants will be notified and encouraged to avail themselves of available resources to assist with maintenance or repairs address them and bring the property into compliance.

-Time period: Code Enforcement OfficerCompliance Division initiates investigation into housing-related code deficiencies violations generally within seven business days of receiving a complaint throughout the planning period
+Time period:Code Enforcement OfficerCompliance Division initiates investigation into housing-related code deficienciesviolations generally within seven business days of receiving a complaint throughout the planning period

-Neighborhood Services and Public Safety Department
+Responsible parties: Planning and Environmental Review Department; Neighborhood Services and Public Safety Department